Effective counting in sphere packings: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to Stephen D. Miller for enlightening conversations and suggestions, and to Iv\'{a}n Rasskin for allowing us to use his image in Figure \ref{fig:ACP} generated from his {\tt polytopack} Mathematica package (in preparation).
+The authors are grateful to Sam Edwards and Stephen D. Miller for enlightening conversations and suggestions, and to Iv\'{a}n Rasskin for allowing us to use his image in Figure \ref{fig:ACP} generated from his {\tt polytopack} Mathematica package (in preparation).
+Thanks also to Hee Oh for comments on an earlier draft.